markmi/acpphint/README.md

 Changes
 - Fix a typo in README.md to explore making a change.
-- Adjust makefile.common_part to indicaite v0.1.2 .
+- Adjust makefile.common_part to indicate v0.1.2 .

 Removals
 - None.